Ann Hajek

 Ann E. Hajek is an American entomologist with a focus in insect-microbe interactions.
-She is a Professor of Entomology at Cornell University.
+She was a professor of entomology at Cornell University from 1994 to 2024.

 Early life and education

 Hajek was born in San Francisco, California, in 1952.
 In the 1970s, she attended University of California, Davis for two years then relocated to the UC Berkeley where she studied and worked as a practicing entomologist and science writer prior to obtaining her Ph.D. in entomology in 1974.
 While studying at the Division of Biological Control, Hajek earned her M.S. and Ph.D. in 1980 and 1984 respectively.

 Career

-Following graduation, Hajek moved to Ithaca, New York where she was hired by the Boyce Thompson Institute as an insect pathologist.
+Following graduation, Hajek moved to Ithaca, New York, where she was hired by the Boyce Thompson Institute as an insect pathologist.
 She remained there until 1994, when she got a position at the Department of Entomology of Cornell University.
 While there, Hajek worked through the ranks, obtaining associate in 2000 and full professor of entomology in 2005.
 During her academic career at Cornell, Hajek ran an active research program in both laboratory and field studies and led as many as 200 people.
 She has also taught courses at Cornell on invertebrate pathology, symbiosis, biological control, and invasion ecology and graduated as many as two M.S. and 10 Ph.D. students, and was a mentor to 14 postdocs and eight visiting scientists.

-From 2008 to 2011 she served as Adjunct Professor at Anhui Agricultural University in Hefei, China and then was a visiting and honorary Professor of Zoology at the University of Copenhagen.
+From 2008 to 2011 she served as adjunct professor at Anhui Agricultural University in Hefei, China and then was a visiting and honorary Professor of Zoology at the University of Copenhagen.
 She also is an active member of the Society for Invertebrate Pathology and a speaker at U.S. states and 14 countries.